vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

             List<Integer> children = adjList.get(current);
             for (int child: children){
                 //*** For current 1, child  0 evaluates to false, so skips over
-                // However for current 1, child 4 evaluates to true if (parent.get(current) != child) {
+                // However for current 1, child 4 evaluates to true if (map.get(current) != child) {  // check witin the map if the current/parent is a child
                     queue.offer(child);
                     // For current (say 0) we populate the children (1,2,3) in the map.
-                    // So for current 0 and child 1,2,3 we have 1:0, 2:0, 3:0 within the map
+                    // For a child [1/2/3] we add its parent/current [0] into the map - So the map will contain 1:0, 2:0, 3:0
-                    parent.put(child, current);
-                }
+                    map.put(child, current); // Add the parent of the child into the map }
             }
         }